From the aeroplane over the sea

 But for now, we are young, let us lay in the sun

 And count every beautiful thing we can see

-In the Aeroplane Over the Sea (1998) is the second album released by American indie rock band Neutral Milk Hotel.
+In the Aeroplane Over the Sea (1998) is the second and final album released by American indie rock band Neutral Milk Hotel.
 It was recorded in the at the time newly formed Pet Sounds Studio, named after the lauded classic by The Beach Boys, featuring the eclectic instrumentation and bizarre lyricism that the band would be known for.

 - "The King of Carrot Flowers Pt.
 1" (2:00)

 - "The King of Carrot Flowers Pts.
 2 and 3" (3:06)